grahowe/Toyota-OBDI-Reader/README.md

 * 0x09 & 0x10: N/A
 * 0x11 & 0x12: Additional Binary Flags (Found in menu 3)

 Keep in mind that this is not as fast as the OBDII protocol but will still provide real-time data.
-The delay time is around 1.25 seconds per data frame.
+The delay time is around 1.25 seconds per data frame, or about 96 bps!

 Great information for your reading and further research pleasure:
 * https://forum.arduino.cc/t/reading-obd-1-data-from-toyota-corrola-1992/231151/39